-That article that we wrote is at the Desiring God website.
-It is called, The Family: Together in God’s Presence.
-And I am going to quote from it, but I am going to leave off the very thing everybody wants to know; namely, how do you control kids?
-And that is the part my wife wrote.
-And so, if what I say here is at least provocative enough to get your interest, then go to the website and search for the article and read what my wife had to say about that.
-But I think really the big issue is concepts of worship and concepts of parenting and concepts of how things are transmitted to kids.
+The article we wrote is on the Desiring God website.
+It is called “The Family: Together in God’s Presence.”
+I am going to quote from it, but I am going to leave out the very thing everybody wants to know — namely, how do you control kids?
+That is the part my wife wrote.
+So, if what I say here is provocative enough to get your interest, then go to the website, search for the article, and read what my wife had to say about that.
+I think the big issues are worship, parenting, and how to transmit ideas to kids.

 Authentic Worship Witnesses